asalman01/Projects/README.md

-Hello!
-This is my repository for projects that I either worked on for school, during my free time or for a position!
+Hello again!
+This is my final project I worked on for my Python Data Structures class.

-My projects can be found under branches, which was made in order to keep all my projects separated for easy viewing and downloading.
+I had utilized a rubric that my professor had handed out.
+The files also came pre-written, which I had to complete the missing codes.

+That's about it.
+Thank you for viewing!